git4ami/CleaningData/README.md

 This repo contains 3 files:

-- README.md  short descriprion of the repo and description of the algorithms, input and output of the transformations performed in the project
+- README.md  short descriprion of the repo and transformation
-- CodeBook.md detailed description of the variables used in the project
+- CodeBook.md detailed description of the variables, algorithms, input and output of the transformations performed in the project
 - run_analysis.R R script performing the analysis

 ## Input data